Intro to Buddhism & Meditation in Portland

 Note: the majority of meditation centers in the West (see all of the above) tend to place prime importance on meditation, and are generally filled with westerners interested in “spiritual Buddhism.”

-In Asia, many Buddhist monasteries give equal if not more emphasis to community, study, chanting, devotional practice, etc. The following temples are more in this style (although this doesn’t necessarily mean they don’t have meditation or deep spiritual practice).
+In Asia, many Buddhist monasteries give equal if not more emphasis to community, study, chanting, devotional practice, etc. For the most part, the following temples are more in this style.

 Buddhist Inspired Groups

-- Logistics: Multiple gatherings every day across the greater Portland area.
+- Logistics: Gatherings nearly every day across the greater Portland area, as well as multiple local meetings every day virtually

 - Lineage: General Buddhism